-Since Bavado's death, Ginny has been an avid supportor of the International Council of Thirteen Indigenous Grandmothers; she has continued her shamanic studies with a Mayan Elder, Grandmother Flordemayo, and Jan Engles-Smith of the LightSong School of 21st Century Shamanism.
-In 2014 Ginny first traveled to Australia where she was introduced to the healing paradigm and LORE of the Aboriginal people, and she continues studying Aboriginal Healing and LORE today with Steve Richards, a native Aboriginal-Australian.
-She is also a Certified Bio-Well Practitioner (trained by Tiffany Barsotti), Reiki Master III, Heart Math Facilitator, and has studied with world renown healers such as Dr. V. Vernon Woolf (Holodynamics), Georgina Cannon (Regression and Spirit Release), Julie Renee Doering (Quantum Healing), Isa Gucciardi (Buddhism, Spirituality & Mediatative Techniques), Michael J. Tamura (Clairvoyance, Spiritual & Psychic Development), Andrew Holecek (Death and Dying, The Bardo Teachings: Tibetan Book of the Dead), Dr. Paul Mills and Dr. Tiffany Barsotti (Personal Self Integration), GW Hardin (A Course in Wonders III), Donna Eden (Eden Energy Medicine), Healing in America (Holistic Healing III), Robert Ohotto (Archetypes & the Empathic Soul), EFT, Emotion Code, and various other alternative healing modalities including Cognomovement (Certified Practitioner) which was created by Bill McKenna and Liz Larson.
+Since Bavado's death, Ginny has been an avid supporter of the International Council of Thirteen Indigenous Grandmothers; she has continued her shamanic studies with a Mayan Elder, Grandmother Flordemayo, and Jan Engles-Smith of the LightSong School of 21st Century Shamanism.
+Ginny first traveled to Australia in 2014, and was introduced to the healing paradigm and LORE of the Aboriginal people.
+She continues studying Aboriginal Healing and LORE today with Steve Richards, a native Aboriginal-Australian.
+She is also a Certified Bio-Well Practitioner (trained by Dr. Tiffany Barsotti), Shiatsu Massage Therapist, Heart Math Facilitator, and has studied with world renown healers such as Dr. V. Vernon Woolf (Holodynamics), Georgina Cannon (Regression and Spirit Release), Julie Renee Doering (Quantum Healing), Isa Gucciardi (Buddhism, Spirituality & Meditative Techniques), Michael J. Tamura (Clairvoyance, Spiritual & Psychic Development), Andrew Holecek (Death and Dying, The Bardo Teachings: Tibetan Book of the Dead), Dr. Paul Mills and Dr. Tiffany Barsotti (Personal Self Integration), GW Hardin (A Course in Wonders III), Donna Eden (Eden Energy Medicine), Roger Ford (Holistic Healing III), Carolyn Myss, Robert Ohotto (Archetypes & the Empathic Soul), Dr. Bradley Nelson (Emotion Code, Body Code), and various other alternative healing modalities including Cognomovement (Certified Practitioner) which was created by Bill McKenna and Liz Larson.

-Applying her experiences working intuitively with people Ginny also works with rescued/traumatized animals utilizing animal communication, intuitive work, and she is certified in very specific hands on healing modalities such as: Equine Shiatsu Massage (for horse & rider), Equine Pain and Stress Point Release, Equine Craniosacral Therapy, Canine and Feline Acupressure, and Healing Touch for Animals® II.
-She has studied animal communication extensively, and has been greatly inspired by the animal communication work of industry pioneer Penelope Smith, Val Heart and the brilliant animal advocacy work of Margrit Coates.
+Applying her experiences working intuitively with people, Ginny also works with rescued/traumatized animals utilizing animal communication, intuitive work, and she is certified in very specific hands on healing modalities such as: Equine Shiatsu Massage, Equine Pain and Stress Point Release, Equine Craniosacral Therapy, Canine and Feline Acupressure, and Healing Touch for Animals® II.
+She has studied animal communication extensively, and has been greatly inspired by the work of industry pioneer Val Heart, Penelope Smith and the brilliant animal advocacy work of Margrit Coates of the UK.

-One of her passions is to speak publicly against the over prescription of opioids and narcotic medication, especially when alternative healing methods could be used to address issues of chronic pain.
+One of her passions is to speak publicly about the over prescription of opioids and narcotic medication, especially when alternative healing methods could be used to address issues of chronic pain caused by unresolved emotions.
 She is very active in lobbying at the state and federal level in regard to the opioid crisis.
 Her goal is to support the fields of chiropractic, osteopathic and integrative medicine and to promote other healing alternatives that can limit the use of unnecessary prescription drugs in our country.